 In Singapore, the Apple TV (4th Generation) is retailing for S$248 for the 32GB variant and S$318 for the 64GB variant.
 I bought the 32GB variant because I haven’t figured out if I needed so much space on a media player.

-The original Chromecast was released on 24th July 2013 and have since sold over 20 million units.
+The original Chromecast was released on 24th July 2013 and has since sold over 20 million units.
 2 years later, Google finally unveiled an updated Chromecast and announced it during a special event that was held on 29th September 2015.

 You can call it Chromecast 2 or Chromecast (2015).
-I would prefer Chromecast (2015) since the product name is still called Chromecast and Google uses the slug “chromecast_2015” in it’s store URL to buy the Chromecast.
+I would prefer Chromecast (2015) since the product name is still called Chromecast and Google uses the slug “chromecast_2015” in its store URL to buy the Chromecast.